project-akri/akri/docs/extensibility.md

 > ```

 Akri has provided helm templates for custom Discovery Handlers and their Configurations.
 These templates are provided as a starting point.
-They may need to modified to meet the needs of a Discovery Handler.
+They may need to be modified to meet the needs of a Discovery Handler.
 When installing Akri, specify that you want to deploy a custom Discovery Handler as a DaemonSet by setting `custom.discovery.enabled=true`.
 Specify the container for that DaemonSet as the HTTP discovery handler that you built [above](###build-the-discoveryhandler-container) by setting `custom.discovery.image.repository=$DH_IMAGE` and `custom.discovery.image.repository=$TAGS`.
 To